daormar/debasher/doc/design_doc_resident.md

 - **A trigger, or a marker of another epoch, that reached a node with a round open ended its brain thread, fixed on 2026-09-20.** Both raised a `ValueError` that nothing caught.
-Measured with real processes: an initiator that is a source accepts two `start_snapshot` in a row, since each of its rounds closes at once, and the node downstream, with its round 0 still open, died on the marker of round 1 and never wrote a checkpoint.
+Measured with real processes: an initiator that is a root accepts two `start_snapshot` in a row, since each of its rounds closes at once, and the node downstream, with its round 0 still open, died on the marker of round 1 and never wrote a checkpoint.
 Now a newer round replaces the older one.